-The main issues highlighted during the course included the importance of interagency collaboration for effective border controls, dialogue and outreach
+The main issues highlighted during the course included the importance of interagency collaboration for effective border controls, dialogue and outreach with the relevant industry, control lists for dual use chemicals and sustained training.

 UNLIREC will work with the government of Trinidad and Tobago and its course partners to explore avenues for conducting further training in this field at the subregional level and will seek to include delegations from other countries.